 How do you pronounce GIF?

-The creator of GIF (Steve Wilhite) pronounces GIF as JIF (a soft g), not GIF, just like the JIF peanut butter brand, if you are familiar with it.
+The creator of GIF (Steve Wilhite) pronounces GIF as "JIFF" (a soft g), not "GIF," just like the American Jif peanut butter brand.

 What opens a GIF or .gif file?

 Every image editor, paint program, and image viewer is capable of opening and viewing a GIF file.
 See the document below for a listing and examples of image editors that are capable of viewing and editing GIF files.

 Should I save my image or photo as a GIF?

 Deciding what image type to use when saving an image or photo depends on your requirements.
 If the image you're saving is a basic image with no gradients and not many colors (e.g., a logo or illustration) and you're concerned about file size we recommend using GIF.
 However, if you're working with a more complex image or photograph, we recommend saving it as a JPEG or PNG.

 Should I write "GIF" in all uppercase?

 Yes.
 GIF is an acronym that should be written as all uppercase.